DilawarSD/ESE-Frontend/README.md

 **Deployment:**
 - Deployed the Kanban application on Render.
-- Use the environment variables for secure management and being able to deploy safely.
+- Environment variables were securely managed and being able to deploy the application safely without exposing my environment variables.
-- Implemented security headers for production such as CSRF tokens being applied and CSP headers being applied.

 ## Installation:
 - node.js needs to be installed